belumume/code-genesis-play/COMPETITION_GUIDE.md

 - Comprehensive testing

 Why We Should Win:
 We push AI limits by demonstrating complete creative autonomy while maintaining professional quality.
-This is the most advanced showcase of Claude 3 Opus's capabilities in a practical, valuable application.
+This is the most advanced showcase of Claude 3 Sonnet's capabilities in a practical, valuable application.

 Demo Video: [Link]
 Repository: [Link]